Hitman (2007 film): Critical response

-Home video
+Home media and streaming release

 An unrated version of Hitman was released in the high-definition Blu-ray format on March 11, 2008, and features extras including deleted scenes, an alternate ending and a gag reel.
 This version also features a special digital copy of the film which can be transferred to a portable media device like an iPod.
 A standard-definition DVD was released on the same date in three versions.
 A single-disc theatrical version, a single-disc unrated version, and an unrated special edition including many extras, and the digital copy mentioned above.
 The unrated DVD is one minute longer than the theatrical cut and includes a few extended scenes with more blood.
 The UK version of the film was available on Blu-ray and DVD from 31 March 2008.

 The French Blu-ray version of the film came with 10 deleted scenes, accompanied with French audio commentary by Xavier Gens.
 Some of the scenes included are the original assassination, in which Ovie survives, is taken to hospital only to be killed via lethal injection by 47 disguised as a doctor; the alternate train platform sequence which features no sword fight, as well as showing the older assassin biting off his tongue to avoid giving answers to 47; and an extended departure sequence between 47 and Nika, which shows Yuri and his men stopping their train and boarding it to look for 47.

 An alternate ending in the special features of the DVD shows 47 watching Nika through his sniper scope as she opens the envelope.
 She then turns down a corner of a small street to be shot dead in a drive-by, possibly by men loyal to the organization behind the fake Belicoff, all while 47 watches.

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Hitman, as well as its 2015 reboot Agent 47, were among two of the many films included in the deal.
+As such, and in an effort to appeal to mature audiences instead of just family audiences, Hitman was one of the very first R-rated films released on Disney+ in the United States on April 2022, but the decision was eventually dropped by the time it became available in Canada instead.